 - You will need approval from both Waterloo and Laurier advisors.

-- You should not plan on taking any specific core (required) CS (or MATH) courses while on exchange, but it may be possible to take an elective CS course
+- You should not plan on taking any specific core (required) CS (or MATH) courses while on exchange.
+They are occasionally allowed, but it is more feasible to take electives on exchange (CS / BUS / general electives).

 - For more information, contact us (email).